keghub/unit-testing-csharp/docs/NUnit-glue-library.md

 Another issue deriving from delegating AutoFixture of instantiating classes like system under tests is the loss of control on which constructor is picked.
 By default, AutoFixture picks the constructor with least parameters, but sometimes this is not the optimal choice.

 The `Greedy` and `Modest` attributes give the developer the power to instruct AutoFixture which constructor to select when constructing an object to be passed to NUnit.
-The `Greedy` attribute will instruct AutoFixture to use the constructor with the most parameters while the `Modest` attribute will instruct AutoFixture in the opposite way.
+The `Greedy` attribute will instruct AutoFixture to use the constructor with the most parameters while the `Modest` attribute will instruct AutoFixture to follow the default strategy and pick the constructor with least arguments.
+In both cases, copy constructors (constructors accepting the same type as single parameter) will be ignored.

 The `Greedy` attribute comes in hand when a service exposes a parameterless constructor with defaults that are not suited for testing.